 The Bay South Garden is the highlight of Gardens By The Bay and the part that gets most visitors as this is where the iconic and famous Supertrees are located, as well as the Flower Dome and Cloud Forest Dome.
 Bay East Garden is the second largest part and is a green lung in the city of Singapore, offering great views of the city skyline.

-The Bay Central Garden is the link between the South and East part and is a 3 km waterfront promenade, perfect for walking and running and offers a stunning view of Singapore.
+Connecting the two is The Bay Central Garden, a 3 km waterfront promenade, perfect for walking and running, and offers a stunning view of Singapore.